 Raksha Bandhan / Rakhi Celebration in India

 To Indians, a festival defines a combination of religious beliefs, with gifts and special dishes, especially sweets.
-Among the festivals, Rakhi is also the festival which is celebrated with more enthusiasm.
+Among the festivals, Rakhi is also the festival that is celebrated with more enthusiasm.

-There are many festivals which Indians celebrate with lots of fun and happiness with each other.
-One of such celebrations that fosters the loving relationship between a brother and sister is Raksha Bandhan or Rakhi.
-Since ages, people of India has been celebrating this wonderful festival with the same enthusiasm and style.
+There are many festivals in which Indians celebrate with lots of fun and happiness with each other.
+One such celebration that fosters the loving relationship between a brother and sister is Raksha Bandhan or Rakhi.
+Since ages, the people of India have been celebrating this wonderful festival with the same enthusiasm and style.

 The feeling behind tying this thread is that of accountability and admiration.
 While sisters tie a holy thread on the wrist of her brother, on the other hand, brother makes an appeal to god for the happiness and good health of his sister.

 Raksha Bandhan is reflected as a pure day to celebrate the divine relationship between a brother and a sister.
 However, today, this festival of the bond is not only narrowed to the brothers and sisters.
 This festival is also renowned to fortify the social bonding of the people living in the same community or area.

 When a Rakhi is knotted around the wrist of friends, neighbors, or relatives, it underlines the necessity for a pleasant life, where every individual live calmly as the brothers and sisters.

 In India, Raksha Bandhan is celebrated in this way too to help all the people live harmoniously with each other.
 Upon celebrating Raksha Bandhan in this way, all the members of the society pledged to protect each other thereby reducing the quarrel and disharmony.

 Raksha Bandhan represents the bond of love, respect, and care between the sisters and brothers.
 However, in a wider lookout, this festival also carries the intrinsic message of extensive sisterhood and brotherhood.